 Doing so can help make extra shiny placemat surfaces more suitable for mouse pad use.

-We talked a bit above about printing your optical mouse pad out on cardstock.
+We talked above about printing your optical mouse pad out on cardstock.
 But honestly, any cardstock paper can work well as a mouse pad.

 You don’t have to print anything at all out on it.
 Just choose an 8 x 11 piece of cardstock paper that’s at least 65 lb. cardstock.
 80 lb. or 100 lb. cardstock will work even better.